 Before and after school care for school-age children

 The Daycare Centre also provides subsidized services for parents in need, based on an assessment made by the Ministry of Children and Families.

-The center is educational-based, loosely following British Columbia's educational standards for Kindergarten using the principles of the inquiry method of education.
+The center is based on the Early Learning Framework (ELF) using the principles of the inquiry method of education.
 After a trip to Italy to learn about the Reggio Emilia Approach, we have been incorporating principles of play, creativity, and socialization.
 We are licensed through the Ministry of Health.
 Our license number is TMGN-8K8UB7 for Saltair and 3rd is KRIS-B89V9Y.

 Our founder, Alisha Neumann, was educated at the University of Northern British Columbia where she completed a Bachelor of Arts degree in English and Political Science (2003) and a Bachelor of Education in Elementary Education (2007).
-She completed her Early Childhood Education Diploma at Northern Lights College (2015) and is now enrolled at the University of British Columbia completing a Masters of Education in Early Childhood Education (2017) and Masters of Education in Distance Education (2020) with research interests in creativity, measuring and accessing quality, increasing affordability and spaces, and advocacy for better working conditions and standards for Early Childhood Educators.
+She completed her Early Childhood Education Diploma at Northern Lights College (2015).
+Completed the University of British Columbia Masters of Education in Early Childhood Education (2017) and Masters of Education in Distance Education (2020) with research interests in creativity, measuring and accessing quality, increasing affordability and spaces, and advocacy for better working conditions and standards for Early Childhood Educators.

 All of our staff are qualified, with certificates from the Early Childhood Education Registry of British Columbia as either a Responsible Adult, Early Childhood Education Assistant, Early Childhood Educator, or Infant Toddler Educator, based on the amount of schooling that has been completed.
 They have Criminal Record Checks through the Ministry of Justice, and valid first aid training.
 We take advantage of professional development workshops from all over the world to gain different perspectives in Early Childhood Education.

 It is important that children come dressed to go outside each day.
 This includes rain coats and boots.
 Parents may also want to invest in a muddie buddie for the center.

 Stuck for ideas of what to send for lunch?
 Head over to this website for inspiration.
 They have a Facebook page too!

 Think your child is getting sick?
 Here is a link to common childhood illnesses and how to prevent them.